 Travel Back into America’s Presidential History

-As The Sperrin Mountains and their beautiful natural spots are pretty much dominating a big part of County Tyrone.
-There’s also an interesting history that lies within the Sperrin Mountains.
+As the Sperrin Mountains and their beautiful natural spots are pretty much dominating a big part of County Tyrone, there’s also an interesting history that lies within them.
 There, you can actually explore a part of America’s presidential history.

 This white cottage standing on the downhills of the Sperrin Mountains is where Judge James Wilson lived.
 In fact, James Wilson is the grandfather of America’s 28th President Woodrow Wilson, who led America through World War I (1914 – 1918).
 Woodrow served as the President of the United States from 1913 to 1921.
 James Wilson left this house standing on the slopes of the Sperrins and immigrated to the United States.
 And if it wasn’t for him leaving, who knows, his grandson might have never been the President to the United States during that crucial time!

 The cottage actually still holds many of the family’s original belongings.
 That includes furniture, for example, and a small bed.
 If you’re visiting, you’ll find a portrait of Judge James Wilson, the President’s grandfather close to the fireplace in the house.

 Speaking of visiting, yes the place is open to the public!
 There are guided tours that usually take place in July and August.
 It’s important to mention that the opening hours are not fixed and can change from time to time, so it’s better if you call in advance and make sure you know the recent opening hours.